GillesZunino/Dockerized-Photon/README.md

     ```
     If the Container Instance Group exists, it is updated.
 Caution: all containers in the group are stopped first.

-The previous commands provide `<registry user name>` and `<regsitry password>` on the command line.
+The previous commands provide `<registry user name>` and `<registry password>` on the command line.
 It is best to store these secrets in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) and retrieve them programatically during deployment.
 For instance the following command will retrieve the secret `myregsitry-admin-pass` from the Key Vault named `mykeyvault`.
 For more information, refer to [](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-using-azure-container-registry).

 ```
 AKV_NAME=mykeyvault